boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 * **Does not impact the MTU tweaking**: No packet overhead is required.
 * **Does not suffer from side effects of multi-layer encryption schemes** on the packet processing and overall performance of involved network nodes.
 Such issues are encountered, e.g., with the tunneled mode or long header packets in the forwarded QUIC proxy mode {{?I-D.ietf-masque-quic-proxy}}.
 * **Does not suffer from nested congestion control** for tunneled proxy mode.
-* **Does not impact the forwarding peformance of network nodes**.
+* **Does not impact the forwarding performance of network nodes**.
 For example, the proxy forwarded mode {{?I-D.ietf-masque-quic-proxy}} requires rewriting connection identifiers; that is, the performance degradation will be at least equivalent to NAT.
 * **Does not suffer from the complications of IP address sharing {{?RFC6269}}**.
 Such issues are likely to be experienced for proxy-based solutions that multiplex internal connections using one or more external IP addresses.
 * **Does not require manipulating extra steering policies on the host** to decide which flows can be forwarded over or outside the proxy connection.
 * **Requires a minor change to the network**: For IPv6, upgrade PE nodes to support a new ND option.
 Note that all IPv6 hosts and networks are required to support Neighbor Discovery {{!RFC4861}}.
 For IPv4, configure DHCP servers to include a new DHCP option.